 How much does it cost to hire a skip?
 What are the average prices to have a skip on your property for a week?
-What hidden costs or extra charges should be considered?
+What hidden costs or extra charges should you consider?

 As always, we have provided example quotes that depend on the size of the skip and where you live.
 See the table further down the page.